quickfix-j/quickfixj/customising-quickfixj.md

 Code generation using ```BigDecimal``` is incompatible at runtime with ```int``` for **OrderQty**.
 In this case, ```double``` is compatible with ```int``` at run time due to [widening primitive conversion](http://titanium.cs.berkeley.edu/doc/java-langspec-1.0/5.doc.html).

-Runtime incompatabilities can be resolved by:
+Runtime incompatibilities can be resolved by:
 * Amending the QuickFIX Dictionary to coerce the code generation and/or validation
 * Changing the ordering of code generation and/or overwrite behaviour of code generation
 * Building independent artefacts for conflicting versions and not using them in the same runtime